rina-333/Tourism-academy/api_doc.md

 ```
 {
   "title": "<title of events to get insert into>"
+  "image_url": "<image url of events to get insert into>"
-  "description": "<description to get insert into>"
+  "description": "<description of events to get insert into>"
-  "category": "<category to get insert into>"
+  "category": "<category of events to get insert into>"
-  "date": "<date to get insert into>"
+  "date": "<date of events to get insert into>"
 }
 ```